-It is important to many of us as we age, to remain independent and to stay in our own homes.
-But staying at home comes with its own set of risks which are important to be aware of to keep yourself in the safest possible environment.
-There are many injuries that we become more prone to as we age.
+It is important to many of us as we age that we remain independent and stay in our own homes.
+But staying at home comes with its own set of risks.
+It is important to be aware of these to keep yourself in the safest possible environment.
+We become more prone to many injuries as we age.
 There are also pre-existing health conditions that can affect things such as balance or vision.
 Some of the most common pre-existing conditions include:

 - Parkinson’s disease